Barsoi Junction railway station

-Barsoi Junction railway station serves Barsoi city in Katihar district in the Indian state of Bihar.
-It is a major and very important railway station having stoppages of premium trains like Howrah–New Jalpaiguri Vande Bharat Express and New Jalpaiguri–Howrah Shatabdi Express.
+Barsoi Junction railway station serves Barsoi town and Katihar city in Katihar district in the Indian state of Bihar.
+It is a major and very important railway station having stoppages of premium trains like Howrah–New Jalpaiguri Vande Bharat Express. and New Jalpaiguri–Patna Vande Bharat Express. and New Jalpaiguri–Howrah Shatabdi Express.

 History

 Assam Behar State Railway extended the -wide metre-gauge railway from Parbatipur, now in Bangladesh, to Katihar in 1889.
 The connection was truncated with the partition of India in 1947, and the line now runs up to Radhikapur, near the Bangladesh border.